For Management of Agency Funds

 The Catholic Community Foundation of Minnesota (“CCF”) was established to support financially the spiritual, educational, and social needs of our Catholic community.
-As part of that mission, CCF manages investment accounts in an agency relationship, called Agency Funds, for Catholic organizations.
+As part of that mission, CCF manages investment accounts in an agency relationship, called Agency Funds, for the investing organization.

 An Agency Fund at the Catholic Community Foundation includes the following features:

 - The investing organization retains ownership of the assets in the Agency Fund.

 - CCF holds title to the specific investments in the Agency Fund in its capacity as agent for the

 - Agency Funds may be co-mingled in investment pools, including with the assets owned by CCF.

 - The investing organization may deposit and, subject to the terms of the Agency Agreement, withdraw assets at will, and may exit the fund relationship at will.

 - Assets are invested in CCF’s Catholic-screened, investment pools as selected by the investing organization.

 - All investing organizations are charged an administrative fee based on the size of the relationship.
 All direct investment expenses are charged back to the appropriate investment pool.

 Decisions about the investment strategies and implementation of those strategies in CCF’s Investment Pools are made by the Investment Committee of CCF’s Board of Directors.
 Investment decisions are guided by CCF’s Investment Policy Statement.